wp-plugins/spectacula-threaded-comments/readme.txt

 Tags: comments, jQuery, AJAX
 Requires at least: 2.7.0
 Tested up to: 3.0
-Stable tag: 2.0.1
+Stable tag: 2.1.1

 Spectacu.la Discussion adds threaded commenting with live AJAX comments to almost any WordPress Theme.

 == Description ==

 Ever found your theme doesn't support threaded comments?
-Would you like to to be able to have P2 style live commenting on your site?
+Would you like it to be able to have P2 style live commenting on your site?
 Spectacu.la Discussion is a plugin that replaces the commenting code in your theme with a fully Ajaxed comments engine.